TusaMAL/LoginTeste/README.md

-# Ionic3 Working social login
+# Ionic3 Working social login + Firebase

-Social login working may have some bugs to fix but at least is working on Android and Windows (from ionic serve -l)
+Social login working may have some bugs to fix but at least is working on Android and Windows (from ionic serve -l) and inserting users data on firebase.

 ## Twitter